firefox35/GolfnStuff/README.md

 500 Error

-- Broken link to pageS.
+- Broken link to pages.
 - Error was due to load static not added to html pages.

 ### Home Screen